 Paul A. Barresi's thoughtful article, "Beyond Fairness to Future Generations" is a useful contribution to the literature on the subject of intergenerational equity.
 We reach similar conclusions by different paths of logic.
 The question is whether this makes any difference.
 Barresi argues that the focus of intergenerational equity must be on intragenerational equity and individual rights for any theory to be consistent with major Western cultural and legal traditions.
-The development of the principle of intergenerational equity in the 1990s suggests that it already strikes a deep chord within the major cultural and legal traditions in the world and that it is consistent with Western traditions.
+The development of the principle of intergenerational equity in the 1990s suggests that it already strikes a deep chord within the major cultural and legal traditions.